-The corner site at the intersection of the Neerstraat and the Kortrijkstraat is characterized by a typical closed building block with private gardens.
-This urban typology largely determines the urban fabric of Avelgem.
+The corner site at the intersection of the Neerstraat and the Kortrijkstraat is characterised by a typical closed building block with private gardens.
+This typology largely determines the urban fabric of Avelgem.

-The buildings along the street constitute a physical boundary between the public space and the inner area, partitioned in private gardens.
-Public space is embraced 360 degrees, offering a very rare car-free environment to its inhabitants.
-The positioning of the dwellings is determined by new connections, optimizing views and privacy, and the creation of public and semi-public spaces.
+The pseudo-private setup of conventional buildings with a street-facing front and secluded rear is discarded in favour of a development that features openness towards all sides.
+Public space is embraced 360 degrees, leaving scope for car-free environment to its inhabitants.
+The positioning of the dwellings is determined by new connections, optimising views and privacy, and the creation of public and semi-public spaces.
 Every house has multiple terraces, acting simultaneously as a filter and a mediator between public and private space.

 The complex, and it’s integrated public space are designed to never have a single final phase.
 Instead it is when the professionals ‘exit’ and the community takes over, that the project truly starts developing its outlook.